BNU-zhu/HCFNet/README.md

 ## Run the model
 First, modify the path in train.py, (note that --train_path should point to the image folder).<br>

+Our image loading and model parameters are currently for 3-band images. <br>
+If you use multi-band images, <br>
+you need to modify the image normalization parameters in the `image_transform function` of `dataloader_2.py`, and specify the `input_channels parameter` for HCFNet.<br>

 When running train.py, there are two options:<br>

 Directly run `python train.py`.<br>